yxnxj/yxnxj/README.md

 Cho Yeon-jun @ChoYeonJun
 ------------------------

 Hi, Welcome to my Github.
 My name is Yeon-jun, Cho from South Korea.
 I am majoring in Software Engineering at Jeonbuk National University in South Korea.
 I'm just started self studying Software Engineering Patterns and Algorithms.
-You can find my studying progress on the below link
+You can check my studying progress on the below link

 - https://repl.it/@ChoYeonJun